NativeScript/NativeScript/WritingUnitTests.md

 # Run Unit Tests Project

-Refer to the [development-workflow guide](DevelopmentWorkflow.md) for instruction on how to setup your repo ready for development.
+Refer to the [development-workflow guide](DevelopmentWorkflow.md) for instructions on how to set up your repo and get it ready for development.
-After the setup just navigate to the `tests` project and run it.
+After the setup, navigate to the `tests` project and run it.
 It will execute all the tests and output the results in the console.

 ```bash
 cd tests